-Eun Ju Jeon performed this kind of fit more than two years ago.
-I have updated it to include the Fall 2004 merged fit results.
 For these results, the parameters for the flux at each energy are allowed to vary, but are constrained to be within the errors from the merged fit using an additional chisquare term.
 The exception is the flux from 1.0 to 1.5 GeV which is fixed at 1.00.
 The overall normalization is allowed to vary instead.

-The result for K2K-I is 1.18 ± 0.09 .
-For K2K-IIa I get 1.09 ± 0.14 .
+The result for K2K-I is $1.25 \pm 0.08$ .
+For K2K-IIa the result is $1.17 \pm 0.11$ .
 The chisquare value is somewhat worse than the equivalent cases.
-[Make a table of these results.]
-The uncertainty includes only the parts incorporated into the Minuit fit: The nQE/QE ratio, the normalization, the constrained flux parameters, proton rescattering, and the statistical error.
-It is important to emphasize that the values for the flux parameters and the energy scale from the merged fit depend on the choice of M_A in the Monte Carlo, so this result has some additional uncertainty.
-I am currently repeating the rest of the systematic studies.
+The uncertainty includes the same sources discussed above.
+It is important to emphasize that the values for the flux parameters and the energy scale from the merged fit depend on the choice of $M_A$ in the Monte Carlo, so this result has some additional uncertainty.